From the Interim Dean: Dr. John Sutherland

 The term "Liberal" originates from Greek and Roman cultures that viewed knowledge in the basic, core disciplines (the arts and sciences) as necessary for any free person.
 "Liberal," therefore refers to freedom.
 Today, we think of these as the basic, fundamental skills and knowledge we need to live a productive and meaningful life.

-Harriot College is the largest academic unit at ECU, with nearly 15,000 students and more than 500 faculty members.
+Harriot College is the largest academic unit at ECU.
 Our students benefit from the ever-expanding undergraduate, graduate, and PhD programs being offered.
-The college offers 36 undergraduate degrees, 18 master’s degrees, 5 doctoral degrees, and 20 pre- and post-baccalaureate specialized certificates through our 15 departments and 17 interdisciplinary programs.
+The college offers 39 undergraduate degrees, 18 master’s degrees, 3 doctoral degrees with 2 additional interdisciplinary doctoral degrees taught by faculty in the college but housed outside of the college, 20 pre- and post-baccalaureate specialized certificates, and 14 minors through our 15 departments and 16 interdisciplinary programs.
 These programs stimulate undergraduate and graduate student learning and research in all three divisions of the college – the humanities, social sciences, and natural sciences and mathematics.

 However, teaching is no longer the simple transmission of a body of knowledge from one mind to another.
 Our students are provided with opportunities to become fully engaged learners.
 They participate in faculty-led, active and inquiry-based teaching methods.
 They receive professional mentoring through faculty-student research projects.
 They contribute to society through community involvement and service learning activities, and they experience new cultures first-hand through study-abroad opportunities.